How To Get Rid Of Dead Skin On Feet?

 As always, rinse and dry your feet afterwards and apply a moisturizer.

-If you’re looking for natural products to treat dead skin on feet, we recommend Delfina Dry Skin Oil.
+If you’re looking for natural products for dead skin on feet, we recommend Delfina Dry Skin Oil.

 Delfina is quick and easy to use.
 All you have to do is spray the affected area twice a day for the first 14 days and then once a week afterwards.